 and now, ladies and gentlemen…

 The Twelve Thirty Club Justin Timberlake is a partner in this new dining and entertainment venue located across the street from the Ryman Auditorium.
-The first floor is described as an “elevated honky tonk.”
-The second floor is a lounge with cocktails and shared plates.
-The 400-seat supper club on the top floor is scheduled to open September 28.
+The first floor, described as an “elevated honky tonk,” opened earlier this summer.
+New on the scene is a 400-seat retro supper club that’s a little bit speakeasy, a little bit Vegas, located on the second floor.
+The ala carte menu is extensive with an emphasis on steaks, seafood, sushi and such.
+Capping things off is the rooftop bar with a DJ keeping things lively.

 The Showcase @FifthandBroadway It’s easy to miss The Showcase but seek it out if there’s live music happenin’.
 The rooftop stage is huge with a honkin’ big sound system.
 Outdoor tables and seating for hundreds.
 You must buy beverages onsite but you can bring in food from any of the vendors in Assembly Food Hall.
 Note: admission may be charged for special concert events.